ncsa/hydro_documentation/docs/source/user-guide/prog-env.rst

      1) modtree/gpu            3) user/license_file   5) gcc/11.3.0    7) openmpi/4.1.4
      2) scripts/script_paths   4) StdEnv              6) cuda/11.7.0   8) python/3.9.13

-You can view the python packages installed in this environment using ``pip3 list``
+View the python packages installed in this environment using ``pip3 list``

 Anaconda
 --------

-The Anaconda Python distribution is also available on Hydro by loading either the ``anaconda3_cpu`` or ``anaconda3_gpu`` modules.
-Anaconda comes with many included Python packages, and also uses the conda pagakage manager for viewing and installing packages.
+The Anaconda Python distribution is also available on Hydro by loading either the **anaconda3_cpu** or **anaconda3_gpu** modules.
+Anaconda comes with many included Python packages, and also uses the `conda pagakage manager <https://docs.conda.io/en/latest/>`_ for viewing and installing packages.

 anaconda3_cpu
 ---------------

-Use python from the ``anaconda3_cpu`` module if you need some of the modules provided by Anaconda in your python workflow.
-For GPU nodes, use ``anaconda3_gpu``.
+Use Python from the **anaconda3_cpu** module if you need some of the modules provided by Anaconda in your Python workflow.
+For GPU nodes, use **anaconda3_gpu**.

 .. code-block::